Radio BIP: Recent developments

 In 2015 radio BIP evolved into multi-channel: audio with its radio frequency (96.9 FM), written with the development of the site dedicated to local news as well as the provision of podcasts and FM, and also video under the name of Média 25 with a prominent place in direct.
 This evolution also corresponded to a period of revival and radicalization of social and political movements in France, in particular since strikes and demonstrations against El Khomri law and Nuit debout.

-This approach continued fully during the yellow vests movement, when radio BIP documented cases of police brutalities in January 2019, March 2019, July 2019, November 2019 and January 2020. like Edwy Plenel, Denis Robert, Barbara Romagnan, Marie-Guite Dufay, Dominique Vidal, LDH, FSU, FO, CGT, EÉLV...
+This approach continued fully during the yellow vests movement, when radio BIP documented cases of police brutalities in January 2019, March 2019, July 2019, November 2019 and January 2020.
+In April 2019 during a demonstration, a journalist is assaulted by a drunken passer-by who threatens and hits him; while a colleague defended him, they were arrested and prosecuted for "violence".
+This situation has led to strong protests from organizations and personalities, like Edwy Plenel, Denis Robert, Barbara Romagnan, Marie-Guite Dufay, Dominique Vidal, LDH, FSU, FO, CGT, EÉLV...

 Radio BIP is also known for his investigations about far-right, nationalist, and neo-Nazi movements.
 During a violent racist attack on 31 January 2021, it allowed us to retrace the author's journey within the Front Comtois and Azov Battalion.
 During demonstration against health policies of COVID-19, a journalist of the radio was hit by a member of Terre et Peuple.
 Since this time, the association has been regularly targeted by collages of stickers, degradations, and harassment on social networks.